Woguem/Contract_NER_Insurance_BERT/Readme.md

-This project uses a pre-trained BERT model to perform Named Entity Recognition (NER) on an insurance contract.
-The model extracts named entities such as people’s names, locations, dates, and monetary values from the provided text.
-The results are saved in a file.
+This project uses a pre-trained BERT model “dbmdz/bert-large-cased-finetuned-conll03-english”, to fine-tuning it to include the new MONEY and DATE entities (Train_bert_ner_model script).
+Next, the model is used to perform Named Entity Recognition (NER) on an insurance contract.